sergiofgonzalez/js-application-design/chapter06-async-flow-control/README.md

 ## 010-promises-transformation-chain
 Illustrates how to chain transformation callbacks with Promises.
 In the example, a simple Promise that always succeeds is constructed to return the string representation of a JSON object.
 Then, a first callback is registered to parse this string and return the JSON object it represents.
 Then a second callback is chained to receive that object and print some values from it.

+## 011-chaining-promises
+Illustrates how to chain Promises.
+In the example, we have a simple web page with 3 buttons:
++ The first one (`sync-request.js`) uses `XMLHttpRequest` to implement a single async call to the GitHub API to retrieve a page of users.
++ The second one (`async-request-ugly.js`) demonstrates how to chain Promises, but in an ugly way.
+In this case, we are creating another Promise in a callback.
++ The third one (`async-request-pretty.js`) demonstrates the proper way to chain Promises.
+In the example, async and sync callbacks are mixed, and we see that it is not necessary to wrap responses in Promises when not needing asynchronicity.

+The example uses a custom `get` function that executes HTTP requests.
+Internally, this function simply wraps an async call to `XMLHttpRequest` in a `Promise`.

 ## e01-http-backend
 Simple HTTP backend for the examples in this chapter.
 See the README.md of the project for details on the endpoints.